 Safety

 Safety is our top priority.
-Our project involves many workers, large trucks, heavy equipment and thousands of miles of transit, yet, with the exception of one minor cut, we have had no reportable injuries related to the project in more than eight years.
+Our project involves many workers, large trucks, heavy equipment and thousands of miles of transit, yet, with the exception of one minor cut, we have had no reportable injuries related to the project in more than eighteen years.

 Communication